 Slipless Alignment Mode: The Slipless Alignment Mode determines how the Alignment Algorithm measures temporal alignment and can function in one of three modes.
-The Alignment Algorithm can be configured to automatically determine an Output Time Reference, or an Externally provided Reference can be used as the Output Time Reference for the entire module.
+The Alignment Algorithm can be configured to automatically determine an Output Time Reference independently for each ACS Processor.
+A second option would be for an Output Time Reference to be automatically selected for the entire module.
+A third option would be to use an Externally provided Reference as the Output Time Reference for the entire module.

-The first choice allows the module to choose a set of delays that temporally align a set of inputs using Nominal Delay and Maximum Delay as its guide.
+The first two choices allow the module to choose a set of delays that temporally align a set of inputs using Nominal Delay and Maximum Delay as its guide.
 The last option selects a set of delays that will cause all of the outputs to be temporally aligned to particular Time Reference.